-- Pupils with medical needs will be provided with a detailed Individual Health Care Plan, compiled in partnership with the school nurse and parents and if appropriate, the pupil themselves.
-In some case this will be an integral part of a statutory Educational Health Care Plan. - Staff who volunteer to administer and supervise medications, will complete training overseen by a relevant health care professional such as a school nurse.
-This training will be recorded in the Health Care Plan - All medicine administration procedures adhere to the Department of Education (DfE) guidelines included within Supporting pupils at school with medical conditions (DfE) 2014 and identified in the School Medicine Administration Policy.
+• Pupils with medical needs will be provided with a detailed Individual Health Care Plan, compiled in partnership with the school nurse and parents and if appropriate, the pupil themselves.
+In some case this will be an integral part of a statutory Educational Health Care Plan.

+• Staff who volunteer to administer and supervise medications, will complete training overseen by a relevant health care professional such as a school nurse.
+This training will be recorded in the Health Care Plan

+• All medicine administration procedures adhere to the Department of Education (DfE) guidelines included within Supporting pupils at school with medical conditions (DfE) 2014 and identified in the Supporting Pupils at School with Medical Conditions Policy.